Dr. Teresa C. Kulig

 - Criminology and Criminal Justice, Assistant Professor

 Teresa C. Kulig is an Assistant Professor in the School of Criminology and Criminal Justice at the University of Nebraska at Omaha.
 She earned her Ph.D. in criminal justice from the University of Cincinnati in 2018, with an emphasis on victimology and crime prevention.
-Her research focuses on a range of issues including studying the nature and prevalence of human trafficking, testing theories of victimization, measurement of victimization, examining rape myth acceptance, evaluating public perceptions on justice-related topics (e.g., sexual misconduct allegations, gun violence, fear of terrorism), and analyzing laws named after crime victims.
+Her research focuses on a range of issues including studying the nature and prevalence of human trafficking, testing theories of victimization, developing measures of victimization, examining rape myth acceptance, evaluating public perceptions on justice-related topics (e.g., sexual misconduct allegations, gun violence, fear of terrorism), and analyzing laws named after crime victims.
 She has published in Justice Quarterly, American Journal of Public Health, Journal of Human Trafficking, Journal of Criminal Justice Education, Violence and Victims, Victims & Offenders, and Journal of School Violence.

 Victimology, human trafficking, crime prevention, and women and crime

 Human trafficking, theories and measurement of victimization, rape myth acceptance, school-based victimization, and named victim laws

 Ph D, University of Cincinnati, Cincinnati, OH, Criminal Justice, 2018